 - Documents Required for Income Tax Return (ITR) Filing in India FY 2022-23 (AY 2023-24)

 - How to Calculate Income From House Property

 - 80G Deduction: Claim Tax Benefits on Donations to Charitable Institutions

-What is the concept of ITR-6 Form ?
+What is the ITR-6 Form?

 All the companies need to file an income tax return by using ITR Form 6.
 Only companies other than companies claiming exemption under section 11 must furnish ITR Form -6 to file their income tax return with the Income Tax Department of India.

 Companies claiming exemptions under section 11

 Those companies whose income from property is held for some charitable or religious purpose can claim exemption under section 11.
 These companies can not use ITR Form 6 for filing the income tax return with the income tax department.

 What is the due date for filing ITR Form 6?